ACodingFish/LogitechGMouseFix/README.md

 * This is probably able to be done through a macro.
 If not, I may spend some time and implement it later.

 # Epilogue
 Think Logitech would offer me a job after this?
+I could sure use it. :)